Amelia Island Nature & Real Estate

-Cuban treefrogs have spread over many decades from south Florida all the way through the Sunshine State, being discovered here in northeast Florida in more recent years.
-Apparently they didn’t hop their way through Florida.
+Cuban treefrogs have spread over many decades from south Florida all the way through the Sunshine State, discovered here in northeast Florida in more recent years.
+They didn’t hop their way through Florida.
 Instead, they hitchhiked “on ornamental plants, motorized vehicles, boats, etc.,” according to Dr. Steve A. Johnson at the University of Florida.
-“As of 2017, there are established breeding populations as far north as Cedar Key on Florida’s Gulf Coast, Jacksonville on the Atlantic Coast, and Gainesville in north-central Florida.”
+A few years back he indicated, “As of 2017, there are established breeding populations as far north as Cedar Key on Florida’s Gulf Coast, Jacksonville on the Atlantic Coast, and Gainesville in north-central Florida.”

-Some may agree that the beautiful Eastern Bluebird, a male with its vivid blue plumage pictured above, is a far more appealing than an invasive frog.
+Some may agree that the beautiful Eastern Bluebird (pictured, a male with its vivid blue plumage), is a far more appealing presence in the neighborhood than an invasive frog.

 What problems do Cuban treefrogs cause for the environment and homeowners?